How hard is the IEMA Foundation Certificate?

 Providing you put the time and effort into your studies, you'll find the IEMA Foundation Certificate to be an interesting and enjoyable learning experience packed full of group discussions, activities and environmental debates.

-IEMA recommends a minimum of 40 hours of study to complete the IEMA Foundation Certificate, which works out as 5 full days in the classroom.
+IEMA recommends a minimum of 40 hours of study to complete the IEMA Foundation Certificate.
 The course has 13 learning outcomes so that at the end of the course you’ll be able to:

 - Outline the implications of global trends for the environment, for society, for the economy and for organisations